Genocs/genocs-library-docs/content/en/introduction/contributing/index.md

 3. `[Optional]` Add a new Repository Secret with a name `GT_TOKEN`.
 As for the value, paste in your GitHub Token (https://github.com/settings/tokens)
 4. Clone this repository locally.
 5. Ensure that you have Node.js and Visual Code installed.
 6. At the root of the repository run `npm install`.
 This installs all the required packages.
-Might take some time depending on your network connection.
+It might take some time depending on your network connection.
-7. All the documentations are to be written in markdown format.
+7. All the documentation is to be written in markdown format.
 8. Refer `https://github.com/Genocs/genocs-library-docs/blob/main/content/en/dotnet-templates/general/getting-started/index.md` to get an idea on how to write documentation and include images, code snippets and stuff.
 9. To run the application locally, run the command `npm run start` and navigate to **localhost:1313**
 10. Once ready, send a Pull Request.